prajwalathreya/CS474-Homework/README.md

 ~Can an interface inherit from an abstract class with all pure methods?
-    An abstract class defines the identity of a class.An interface can inherit multiple interface but cannot inherit a class.An abstract class can inherit a class and multiple interfaces.An interface cannot declare constructors or destruction.
+    An abstract class defines the identity of a class.An interface can inherit multiple interface but cannot inherit a class.An interface cannot declare constructors or destruction.

 ~Can an interface implement another interface?
-    One interface can extend any number of interfaces but one for the space cannot implement another Interface , because any interface is implemented then its methods must be defined and interface never has the definition of any actor.
+    One interface can extend any number of interfaces but one interface cannot implement another Interface , because if any interface is implemented then its methods must be defined and interface never has the definition of any method.

 ~Can a class implement two or more different interfaces that declare methods with exactly the same signatures?